trentyou/trentyou.github.io/_posts/2014-12-2-Current progress and first post.md

 Learning Objective-C was a huge challenge in the beginning.
 I had a very small amount of experience in Java from AP Computer Science that I had long forgot about, so that was no help.
 I also had a little bit of experience with the Ruby language, but I found out how difficult it was to do even the simplest things in Objective-C compared to Ruby.
 I had a lot of trouble even logging things to the console!
 Apparently Objective-C (and C by extension) uses string format specifiers so you can't just type:

-  int num = 5;
+> int num = 5;

-  NSLog(num);
+> NSLog(num);

 You have to wrap it inside an NSString and format it correctly:

-  int num = 5;
+> int num = 5;

-  NSLog(@"%lu", num);
+ > NSLog(@"%lu", num);

-_WTF??_

 Other challenges were reading and writing the insanely long method names.
 It felt like I literally had to write an essay to do something that it took one short line in another language.

+Ruby:
+> array1 = array2

+Objective-C
+> NSArray *array1 = [NSArray arrayWithArray:array2];

+Not even counting the method names like:
+> (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath

+_Yeeaaah_

+Overall though, it's been really rewarding learning mobile programming.
+You can immediately see your work  It combines a bit of backend, frontend and UI design into one role and it's easy to see your work